andreasdominik/Susi/docs/src/pages/install.md

 things again and again ("hello", "OK", "I copy"), only a small number calls to the webservice is necessary after some time of operation.

+Susi is prepared to use IBM Cloud services, too.
+Please refer to the "Components/Text to Speech" section of the documentation for details of installation and cofiguration.

 #### [stt]
 Configuration of the STT daemon.
 By default Google STT is used because of its very high accuracy and common knowledge.
 However, it's not local and private.

-Mozilla DeepSpeech can be used for English language if installed by uncommenting the respective line.
+Mozilla DeepSpeech can be used for English language.
-Other services may be included by exchange the `binary`.
+Susi is prepared to use IBM Cloud services, too.

+Please refer to the "Components/Text to Speech" section of the documentation for details of installation and cofiguration of other services.

 #### [nlu]
 Configuration of the NLU (natural language understanding) daemon.